-This first output of the macroeconomic scenarios project is an interim output, which the Greater London Authority is making available for the benefit of external stakeholders in tackling the COVID-19 crisis.
+• This second output of the macroeconomic scenarios project updates the first output which was published on 31st July 2020.
+It is an interim output, which the Greater London Authority is making available for the benefit of external stakeholders in tackling the COVID-19 crisis.